 Gloves should be worn if touching an animal or its bedding or equipment.
 Consideration given to masks (P2 if necessary) and protective eyewear.

-Isolation wards to have their own equipment - thermometers, stethoscopes etc, must be disinfected after each use and if brought outside isolation ward.
+Isolation wards to have their own equipment - thermometers, stethoscopes and other clinical items, must be disinfected after each use and if brought outside isolation ward.